-With a growing body of participants, AAHSL undertook an evaluation study to assess the impact of the program on fellows' professional development and careers and the effectiveness of the curriculum in preparation for being a director.
+With a growing body of participants, AAHSL undertook an evaluation study in 2012-13 to assess the impact of the program on fellows' professional development and careers and the effectiveness of the curriculum in preparation for being a director.
 Fellows from the last seven completed cohorts (2005-2012) were included in the study.
-Over the course of the upcoming year, the committee plans to report on the study further and to examine and incorporate study results to inform enhancements to the program.
-Additional details on the study are included below on p.
-5.
+The Committee reviewed results and shared its preliminary recommendations with the AAHSL Board in February.
+Respondents were overwhelmingly positive in expressing the value of the program.
+The committee continues to consider suggestions from the study results.
+One change made with the 2015 class selection was that incoming fellows were given the opportunity to provide input to the mentor match process.
+Additional details on the study are included on p.
+7 (see also Appendix I).